divitngoc/quarkus-graalvm-kafka/README.md

 <br>

+##### Or

-If not, we can use the Dockerfile.native file instead but we must first run package our application:
+If not, we can use the Dockerfile.native file instead but we must first package our application:

 ```
 mvn -f quarkus-api-server/pom.xml package -Pnative -Dquarkus.native.container-build=true